saidvandeklundert/saidvandeklundert.github.io/_posts/2019-09-2-juniper-cisco_ios_xr_6vpe.md

 Enable the BGP sessions to carry VPN-IPv6 addresses
 ===================================================

 The BGP sessions between the PEs and the RRs have been configured to carry MPLS VPN routes previously.
 We now need to enable the BGP sessions for an additional address family so that the PEs can carry VPN-IPv6 routes.
-We need to add the address faily to the following BGP sessions:
+We need to add the address family to the following BGP sessions:

 ![juniper and ios xr BGP configuration](/img/rr_bgp_configuration.png "BGP configuration")

 First, we enable the BGP sessions on the route-reflectors for the proper address family.
-On `vmx14` and `vmx15`, we configure the following:
+On `vmx14` and `vmx15`, we add the following configuration:

 ```
 set protocols bgp group rr family inet6-vpn unicast
 ```

-After this, we move to `ios_xr_1` and `ios_xr_2`:
+After this, we move to `ios_xr_1` and `ios_xr_2` where we add the following:

 ```
 router bgp 1